zeptofs/api-documentation/source/index.html.md

 An agreement with no preset authoriser that can only be accepted once and must be accepted within a predefined time period.

 Unassigned Agreements are shared using the generated link available in the response body.
 You can then include it in an email, text message, embed it in an iFrame, etc...

+Please refer to the [Unassigned Agreement](http://help.split.cash/agreements/unassigned-agreement) article in our knowledge base for more information.

 ## Propose an Unassigned Agreement